 In recent years Airbnb has come under intense scrutiny from both the eyes of the public and perhaps more importantly, the legal system.
 Cities as far and wide as Amsterdam, London, Barcelona and San Francisco among many others have begun to resort to the legal system and the courts to challenge the behemoth that Airbnb has become and even more cities besides are starting to crack down on what they perceive to be breaches of the law.
 Airbnb is still embroiled in a long legal dispute with the attorney general in New York, and Germany is even passing new housing laws to ban short term lets and try and shut down the way Airbnb works in their cities.

-The big problem is that whilst Airbnb is not in and of itself illegal, the lets and rentals advertised on the site – the same apartments and rooms that travellers rent out – often circumvent or directly contravene local housing and rental laws.
+The big problem is that whilst Airbnb is not in and of itself illegal, the mass expansion has led to UK councils labelling it ‘out of control‘ with short term lets more than 20 times the national average, and the lets and rentals advertised on the site – the same apartments and rooms that travellers rent out – often circumvent or directly contravene local housing and rental laws.
 This means that on top of essentially being illegal, safety standards with fire and environmental zoning laws are often ignored, insurance policies are voided, local tenants are often inadvertently affected and taxes are not paid properly.

 Airbnb isn’t helping matters much either by essentially trying to fob the problems off onto the individual host’s and saying it is their responsibility to comply with local laws.
 They may technically be right, but many people, including the attorney general of New York, are arguing that putting up a set of guidelines for individual hosts just isn’t good enough and many cities around the world are becoming more and more determined to push back against a company that they essentially see as if not criminal, then at the very least an antithesis to the controlled legal system that is imposed on the housing, rental and tourism industries.